Obama warns it soon may be too late to save the economy.

 Has Cheney admitted there was torture?

-Another one of these myths, these liberal myths has been promulated out there, promulgated, and it's it's established itself now as a reality when I don't think it is.
+This notion that we engage in torture all the time, another one of these myths, these liberal myths has been promulgated out there, promulgated, and it's established itself now as a reality when I don't think it is.

 They had all the living presidents in the Oval Office yesterday.

-They uh asked some of these guys, what do you think's gonna go on in his private lunch?
+They asked some of these guys, what do you think is going to go on at his private lunch?

 Oh, I'm sure Obama will be asking a lot of questions.